HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 2

-The Board of Trustees shall have the power to remove any Officer, at will, for worthy cause shown.
 An Officer shall lose his/her position if at any time he/she ceases to be a Trustee, or if he/she files with the Board Secretary(s), his/her voluntary written resignation.
-The Board may appoint to any vacant office, a successor from among the incumbent Trustees, who shall serve a period not exceeding beyond the next regular Annual Meeting.
+The Board may appoint to any vacant office a successor from among the incumbent Trustees, who shall serve a period not exceeding beyond the next regular Annual Meeting.

 Section 3

 The President shall be the Principal Executive Officer of the Corporation.
-He/she shall preside at all meetings of the Members and be an ex-officio member of all Committees appointed by the Board.
+He/she shall preside at all meetings of the Members and be an ex-officio member of all committees appointed by the Board.
 He/she shall supervise and control the business and affairs of the Corporation and he/she shall see that all orders and resolutions of the Board are executed.
-The President shall have all powers vested in his/her office by Law or by custom, and he/she shall perform all duties ordinarily incident to his/her office.
+The President shall have all powers vested in his/her office by law or by custom, and he/she shall perform all duties ordinarily incident to his/her office.

 Section 4

 The Vice President(s), in the absence, or in the event of the disability of the President, shall act in his/her place.
-In the absence or in the event of the disability of the President and Vice President, and acting President shall be designated by a majority of the Trustees present.
+In the absence or in the event of the disability of the President and Vice President, an acting President shall be designated by a majority of the Trustees present.
 The Vice President(s) shall perform any other duties which may be assigned to him/her by the President or by the Board of Trustees.

 Section 5

-The Secretary(s) shall keep in the corporate books, minutes of the proceedings at all meetings of the Members and the Board of Trustees.
-He/she shall see that all Notices are duly given in accordance with these By-Laws, or in accordance with Law.
-He/she shall have custody of the Corporate Seal, of all correspondence and of all corporate records, except those properly in the custody of another Officer.
-The Secretary(s) shall perform all duties assigned to him/her by Law, by these By-Laws, by the President, or the Board or by custom.
+The Secretary(s) shall keep in the corporate books minutes of the proceedings at all meetings of the Members and the Board of Trustees.
+He/she shall see that all Notices are duly given in accordance with these Bylaws, or in accordance with law.
+He/she shall have custody of the Corporate Seal, of all correspondence, and of all corporate records, except those properly in the custody of another Officer.
+The Secretary(s) shall perform all duties assigned to him/her by law, by these Bylaws, by the President, or the Board, or by custom.

 Section 6